minimaxir/gemimg/README.md

 ## Grid Generation

-One of the most cost-effective ways to generate multiple images is through grid generation.
-Nano Banana Pro can generate a grid of images in a single API call, which gemimg then automatically slices into individual images.
-This is _significantly_ cheaper than generating images one at a time.
+One cost-effective way to generate images is to generate multiple images simultaneously within a single generation at a higher resolution.
+Nano Banana Pro can generate a contiguous grid of images in a single API call without requiring shenanigans, which gemimg then automatically slices into individual images.
+This is cheaper than generating images one at a time through the base Nano Banana, and also benefits from the image quality improvements of Nano Banana Pro.

 ```py3
 from gemimg import GemImg, Grid